-The website, which CNN is not naming, had scanned, handwritten journal entries from an individual who signed them Sol Pais.
+The website, which CNN is not naming, had scanned, handwritten journal entries from someone who signed them Sol Pais.

-In most of the entries, the individual rambles about feeling like they did not belong in this world or lived in a different dimension.
-Oftentimes, they would quote song lyrics.
+In most of the entries, the individual rambles about feeling like they did not belong in this world.
+Oftentimes, the writer would quote song lyrics.

 One message on the website offered a dark insight into its potential purpose.

-“The purpose of this site is for me to give insight into the thoughts I rarely, if ever, share with others, while remaining somewhat anonymous,” one of the messages on its homepage read.
-“Everything from journal entries to my personal interests – I want to leave a record of myself before I, well. …” The final journal entry posted on the website is signed Sol Pais.
+“The purpose of this site is for me to give insight into the thoughts I rarely, if ever, share with others, while remaining somewhat anonymous,” one of the messages read.

-CNN has not been able to independently confirm this website belonged to Pais.
+CNN could not independently confirm the website belonged to Pais.
 Phillips confirmed the FBI is looking into the website.

 She bought shotgun near Columbine High

 Pais’ body was found at the base of Mount Evans, a national recreation area, Phillips said.